DJ Fita: 2020: Name of Love EP

 In August 2020, DJ Fita announced his debut EP, Name of Love, which was released in November 2020.
 The first single, Ghetto Love, features Poly Joe and Hendrick Sam and was noted for varying from his previous work.

 Fitemba

 DJ Fita's first full-length project was with Brian Mahemba under the guise of "Fitemba" (a portmanteau of Fita and Mahemba.)
 The duo released their first EP, Untitled EP on 19 August 2016.

-Fitemba teamed up with Hendrick to produce a single on DJ Nruff's album which was released on iTunes on 25 September 2017.
+Fitemba teamed up with Hendrick Sam to produce a single on DJ Nruff's album which was released on iTunes on 25 September 2017.
 The track features Dan 'chizi' Aceda.
 Fitemba were listed on the Kenyan EDM Artists of 2017 by Internet Radio LionAfriq.